In the Kitchen with Vital Choice

 Chef Recipe Videos

 Peanut butter and spices combine to define the Pacific nation's signature dish

-Java, Sumatra, Kalimantan … names that evoke sense-images of the exotic spices and sauces native to lush Indonesian lands.
+Java, Sumatra, Kalimantan … names that evoke sense-images of the exotic spices and sauces native to the lush islands of the Indonesian archipelago.

-Satay is a signature dish that reflects the archipelago's multicultural mix.
-Ideal as an appetizer or side dish, this recipe features ginger and coriander: two essential ingredients in Indonesian cooking.
+Satay is a signature dish that reflects the Pacific nation's multicultural mix, and it can serve as an entrée, appetizer, or side dish.
+This recipe features ginger and coriander: two essential ingredients in Indonesian cooking.

 Indonesian Tuna Satay

 Marinate the tuna, cook the skewers on a grill or under a broiler, place the zesty satay peanut sauce in small bowls and invite your guests to dip away!